HarveyBates/kandle/README.md

 footprint links.

 ### Step 1
-In your terminal naviage to your project.
+In your terminal naviage to your KiCAD project.
 You want to be in the same directory as your `.kicad_pro` file.
-If not you will get an error message
+If not you will get an error message.

 ### Step 2
 Setup the directory structure.